-We are currently preparing 2018 harvest gross margin accounts for our arable clients.
-An early indication of how the 2018 harvest compares with 2017 harvest, drawn from clients’ year-end accounts, is summarised below:
+We are currently busy preparing 2018 harvest gross margin accounts for our arable farming clients.
+You can see an early indication of how the 2018 harvest compares with 2017 harvest, drawn from clients’ year-end accounts, below.

 - Savings are being achieved across variable costs, mainly a reduction in spray costs possibly due to more spring cropping.